davidvavra/glasquare/README.md

 =
 **Unofficial FourSquare glassware**

-This project is in a very early stage - it will be kickstarted on Glass hackathon in Prague: https://plus.google.com/events/c311l2mgje4clnj2frumc9llups
+This project is in a very early stage - I started it at hackathon in Prague using Mirror API, but now I'm rewriting it using GDK.

-Authors:
-David Vávra & Radek Šimko
+== What it can do ==
+- adds voice command 'Nearby venues'
+- then it displayes nearest venue according to Foursquare recommendation engine

+== Plans ==
+Big :)

+== How to build it ==
+Import it into Android Studio via Gradle.